pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 For items of pamphlet thickness, four binding techniques are available: namely, the spiral binding and the stapling mentioned above, pasting, and wire stitching.
-Pasting, next to 'stapling, is the simplest method of fastening sheets of a pamphlet together, one fold inside of another.
+Pasting, next to stapling, is the simplest method of fastening sheets of a pamphlet together, one fold inside of another.
 This method, however, is for binding only a few sheets and is for very temporary work.

 {% include columnbreak.html canvas=238 col=2 %} There are two common methods of
 wire stitching: saddle-and side-wire stitching.
 With saddle-wire stitching, the pamphlet is opened in the middle and layed